Liberals told to rethink child care policy to claim to be ‘feminist government’

 Child care groups interested in seeing the Liberals boost their spending commitments have come away from talks with the view that the government won’t unveil any new measures in the 2019 budget.

-Internal government documents provide a window into the Liberals’ efforts to walk their feminist talk, with universal child care system noted as a best practice internationally and domestically for a feminist government.
+Internal government documents provide a window into the Liberals’ efforts to walk their feminist talk, with a universal child care system noted as a best practice internationally and domestically for feminist governments.

 In Quebec, the labour force participation of parents with young children has increased faster than in the rest of the country since the introduction of its subsidized system in 1997.
 Had women and men participated equally in the labour force nationally in 2016, shortly after the Liberals took office, the government estimated that 880,000 more women would have been working that year.